You might call Tryst Restaurant a neighborhood pub, or an upscale tavern with a

 When they took our names at the door, we were given the choice of patio dining in their beautiful courtyard or indoor dining.

 When I peaked outside to see their courtyard patio dining, it did look enticing and slightly romantic.
 Maybe if I were on a date, but not tonight.
 Tonight, I wanted to mingle!

-I ordered “fresh garlic shrimp on blistered tomato and spinach risotto,” a special from their special board.
+Fresh garlic shrimp on blistered tomato and spinach risotto.
+This was a special from their special board.
+It was deliciously yummy!

 I have two of my favorite menu items to share with you and Tryst's is well-known for both dishes.

 First up are their fish tacos!!!
 Try these guys!
 These little guys are great for tapas or even a light meal.
 They are stuffed with cabbage slaw, grape tomatoes, avocado cream and lime mojo.
 Delicious!

 Second up are their Fish & Chips!
 Coated with smoked Maldon sea salt batter and served with aged sherry vinegar and served up with fries and their house-made ketchup.
 Another delicious!